xdweixia/TBGL-MVC/README.md

 ```

 ## Datasets
 The MSRC, Handwritten4 and Mnist4 datasets are placed in "dataset" folder.
 The Caltech101-20, NUS-WIDE, Reuters, and NoisyMNIST datasets could be downloaded from [Google Drive](https://drive.google.com/drive/folders/1xsqkzWcZ189fBtp6jGXFucUbiELDNcTY?usp=sharing).
+For other demos, such as three synthetic toy datasets: Two-moon, Three-ring, and Synthetic data, if you need, please contact this e-mail: xd[dot]weixia[AT]gmial.com.